OpenI6X/opentx/README.md

 ## Implemented features

+* Protocols
+  * AFHDS
-* AFHDS2A protocol
+  * AFHDS2A with SBUS, IBUS, SBUS16 and IBUS16 modes
   * PPM in/out
   * CRSF with ExpressLRS and Crossfire modules, CRSFshot enabled
     * MEGA Bauds up to 1.8M
     * ExpressLRS V2 configuration (ELRSV2.lua port)
 * Telemetry
 * Audio tones, alarms and vario sound custom implementation
 * DFU bootloader - Start by pushing trims to the center, like regular OpenTX one